pycroscopy/atomai/README.md

 ### Prediction with trained model(s)

-Trained models are be used to find atoms/particles/defects in the previously unseen (by a model) experimental data:
+Trained model is used to find atoms/particles/defects in the previously unseen (by a model) experimental data:

 ```python
 # Here we load new experimental data (as 2D or 3D numpy array)